eProsima/Fast-DDS-docs/docs/pubsub.rst

 .. code-block:: c++

-   ParticipantAttributes Pparam; //Configuration structure Participant *mp_participant = Domain::createParticipant(Pparam);
+   ParticipantAttributes participant_attr; //Configuration structure Participant *participant = Domain::createParticipant(participant_attr);

 The default configuration provides a basic working set of options with predefined ports for communications.
 During this tutorial you will learn to tune *eProsima Fast RTPS*.